-Forums are traditional breakout sessions intended for approximately XX participants that form the core of conference offerings.
-Presenters are expected to use active learning techniques to engage audiences, to provide materials/resources, and to respond to follow-up requests for more information.
+Forums are traditional breakout sessions that form the core of conference offerings.
+Presenters are expected to use active learning techniques to engage audiences; to provide materials, resources, and/or links to online content*; and to respond to follow-up requests for more information.
 Lecture-only presentations are strongly discouraged.

 Forums are supported with wired high-speed Internet access, a video projector (with HDMI and VGA connectors) compatible with Windows and Mac platforms, a microphone, speakers, and a screen.
 Presenters who need a laptop/tablet or an adapter other than those mentioned above for their session(s) are required to bring their own.
 The League does not provide this equipment.
 (Presenters who need to rent equipment/adapters from the AV company will be charged a fee; availability is not guaranteed.)